 Spooky Season in Ontario: Haunted Tours, Chilling Events and Family Fun

-South Eastern Ontario / Sud-est de l'Ontario
+South Eastern Ontario / Sud-Est de l'Ontario

 South Eastern Ontario is so much fun it’s scary!
 For Halloween fans, this time of year is boo-tiful, and the communities across the region are celebrating with goosebump-worthy events and activities.
 Read on to discover chills and thrills across South Eastern Ontario this 2025 season… if you dare!